grype/SwiftBeacon/README.md

 | `IdentitySignal` | Captures information about Beacon itself - such as version, current platform, architecture, etc |
 | `MachImageImportsSignal` | Captures addition and removal of MachO images - this is mainly to help with stack symbolication |

-Custom signals are typically implemented as subclasses of `WrapperSignal` as it provides some helpful machinery, otherwise subclass `Signal` itself.
+Custom signals are typically implemented as subclasses of `WrapperSignal` as it provides some helpful machinery on top of the base `Signal` class.

 | Loggers | Description |
 | ------- | ----------- |